Lemon-Chad/jpizza-docs/source/main.md

 - `x--` - Decrements `x` and assigns the value to `x`, assuming it is a variable.
 - `--x` - Returns the decremented value of `x`.
 - `++x` - Returns the incremented value of `x`.
+- `-x` - Gets the negative value of `x`.
+- `!x` - Inverts `x`.

+### Conditional Operations

+- `&` - Checks if both the left operand and the right operand are true.
+- `|` - Checks if either the left operand or the right operand is true.
+- `>` - Checks if the left operand is greater than the right operand.
+- `>=` - Checks if the left operand is greater than or equal to the right operand.
+- `<` - Checks if the left operand is less than the right operand.
+- `<=` - Checks if the left operand is less than or equal to the right operand.
+- `==` - Checks if the left operand is equal to the right operand.
+- `!=` - Checks if the left operand is not equal to the right operand.

 ## Variable Assignment